k9abhinav/WhatsAppSwiftUI/README.md

-Here's a **README.md** file content for your **WhatsApp SwiftUI Clone** project on GitHub.
-It includes an overview, features, setup instructions, and more.

----

 ## **🚀 WhatsApp Clone (SwiftUI)**
 A **WhatsApp-inspired** chat application built using **SwiftUI** with **SwiftData** for persistent storage.
 This project is for **learning purposes only** and does **not use a backend**—it relies entirely on local storage.

 ### 📸 **Screenshots**
-_(Add some images of your app's UI here.)_

 ---

 ## **✨ Features**